spencer-leopold/mundler/readme.markdown

 ## Setup

-Configuration can either be added directly into your package.json, or you can create a mundler.config.js file in order to use some of the features that require functions.
+Configuration can either be added directly into your package.json, or you can create a mundler.config.js file in order to use some of the additional features.

-# install
+# Install

 With [npm](http://npmjs.org) do: